SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 many fields and many communities.
 The fact that so much of the intellectual property is open source and accessible to all, is both encouraging and humbling.
 All I can say is thank you.

-OpenAI's ChatGPT proofread and checked the content of this guide, which greatly improved the speed at which I was able to prepare it from my notes.
+OpenAI's ChatGPT proofread and checked the initial (2023) content of this guide, which greatly improved the speed at which I was able to prepare it from my notes.
+For the 2025 update, Grok (from xAI) provided similar assistance.

 ## 4. Hardware